devunwired/peripheral-uribeacon/README.md

 ##Disclaimer##

-This repository contains sample code intended to demonstrate the capabilities of the RecyclerView layout manager APIs.
+This repository contains sample code intended to demonstrate the capabilities of the Android Bluetooth LE APIs.
 It is not intended to be used as-is in applications as a library dependency, and will not be maintained as such.
 Bug fix contributions are welcome, but issues and feature requests will not be addressed.

 ##License##